pwbpub/River/README.md

 My goal is to get a functional application running that can later be expanded into something more specialized and feature-rich.
 Potential Features:
 -abstract text/conversational input and outputs
--detailed information on the recommended books(long descriptions, common reader reviews/sentiments, links to best outside resources)
+-detailed information on the recommended books(long descriptions, common reader reviews/sentiments, links to best outside resources or purchase options)

 Front: NodeJS
-Back:GraphQL, Python, MongoDB, FastAPI, GPT 4.0,
+Back:GraphQL, Python, MongoDB, RestAPI, GPT 4.0,

 Installs/Versions:
 Node.js v23.4.0